ibourn/xrpl-training/README.md

 # XRPL Training

-> Note: Discovering XRPL (XRP Ledger) thanks to the two-day training provided by XRP-Commons.
+> Developping on XRPL (XRP Ledger) thanks to the two-day training provided by XRP-Commons.
+> see also xrl-evmSidechain

 ## Introduction to XRPL

 The XRP Ledger (XRPL) is an advanced blockchain technology launched in 2012.
-Designed to address inefficiencies in the traditional financial system, XRPL uses a unique consensus mechanism that does not require mining, making it energy-efficient and extremely fast.
+Designed to address inefficiencies in the traditional financial system, XRPL uses a unique consensus mechanism that does not require mining, making it energy-efficient and extremely fast. and better than BTC

 ## Key Features: